taustation-fan/players-guide/taustation.md

 The first factor you should consider is the primary and secondary stat associated with the career task.
-You should favor a career that makes use of Intelligence, because in the context of University courses, it makes sense to boost that stat.
+You should favor a career that makes use of Intelligence, because in the context of University courses, it makes sense to boost that stat anyway.
 All else being equal, you should avoid careers whose tasks make heavy use of stamina, so that you can use your stamina to rummage in the Ruins.